sabpereira/ThinkStats2/project1/report1.md

 ## **Methodology**

-To answer this question, I will be attempting to predict what the Average Life Expectancy (ALE) in the US for various years would look like if there were no deaths related to opioid overdoses, and compare how much the actual ALEs differ from this theoretical, Zero-Opioid Scenario ALE.
+To answer this question, I will attempt to predict what the Average Life Expectancy (ALE) in the US for various years would look like if there were no deaths related to opioid overdoses, and compare how much the actual ALEs differ from this theoretical, Zero-Opioid Scenario ALE.

 ### Data Sources

-I will be using the Centers for Disease Control and Prevention's (CDC) National Center for Health Statistics (NCHS) data for Death rates and life expectancy at birth for the US (Available at https://data.cdc.gov/NCHS/NCHS-Death-rates-and-life-expectancy-at-birth/w9j2-ggv5 ).
+I will use the Centers for Disease Control and Prevention's (CDC) National Center for Health Statistics (NCHS) data for Death rates and life expectancy at birth for the US (Available at https://data.cdc.gov/NCHS/NCHS-Death-rates-and-life-expectancy-at-birth/w9j2-ggv5 ).
 All further mentions of life expectancies or ALE will relate to the CDC's definition of life expectancy at birth.
 The Average Life Expectancy is a summary statistic taking account the death rates of various age groups over various years, giving us a snapshot of the health of the US population at a given point in time.

 I will also be using the CDC's Multiple Cause of Death Data for the years 1999-2017 (Available at https://wonder.cdc.gov/mcd.html ) to extract the population size and number of deaths in each age group in the US, as well as the total numbers of deaths due to opioid overdoses in each age group.
 To define deaths due to opioid overdoses, I used the CDC's definition of the ICD-10 codes that related to "All opioid poisoning" (the chart containing the codes fitting this definition is available at https://www.cdc.gov/drugoverdose/pdf/pdo_guide_to_icd-9-cm_and_icd-10_codes-a.pdf )

-In both datasets, populations were taken from the 2000 and 2010 Census data, and intercensal population estimates have been created for all other years.
+In both datasets, populations were taken from the 2000 and 2010 Census data, and intercensal population estimates were created for all other years by the CDC.

 For more information on the data in the report and how it was organized, please refer to the [project’s notebook](https://github.com/sabpereira/ThinkStats2/blob/master/project1/project1.ipynb).